Last Updated on

 - Custom coding and development requirements

 Search engine optimisation is an important consideration as far as website design is concerned.
-If you plan on being found online and generating leads from Google, it’s incredibly important.
+If you plan on being found on, and generating leads from Google, it’s incredibly important.

-With WordPress there are numerous powerful SEO plugins like The SEO Framework that allow you to manage your SEO optimisation without any coding knowledge.
+There are numerous powerful SEO plugins like The SEO Framework that allow you to SEO optimise your website without any coding knowledge.
+Appearing for that elusive ‘Norwich SEO’ keyword may be only a plugin away!